 This post is generously sponsored by noissue, whose goal is to make sustainable packaging easy, so you can get back to what’s most important: your business.
 As always, EcoCult only works with brands who we trust are making the world a better place.
+Use code ECOCULT10 to get 10% off your first order.

 Despite the fact that sustainable shopping has become much more accessible than it was a decade ago, and consumers are in fact buying more sustainably-marketed consumer goods, packaging is still a nightmare for both brands and shoppers.
 Why does it seem so impossible to find truly eco-friendly packaging options?
 Why does it seem like there is always more packaging than necessary involved in getting a product from A to B?
 Why are there such huge minimums?
 And does eco-friendly packaging have to be so ugly?